For my natterings about who I am, see below…

 (News of the upcoming Top Gun sequel…I just hope & pray they don’t ruin it.
 Please, please let it be good.
 Supposedly music will be by the same people who did it for the original!
 I’m remaining cautiously optimistic.)

-I have long hair & plan to always have it; I will wear it in a stylish bun when I’m an old lady.
+I have long hair & plan to always have it; I will wear it in a stylish updos when I’m an old lady, like the Dowager Countess or Isobel Crawley.

 Speaking of Maggie Smith, I became a lifelong fan of hers, Judi Dench, Helena Bonham Carter, Denholm Elliot, Rupert Graves, Simon Callow, and the lovely Julian Sands thanks to the absolutely perfect film A Room With A View.
 Still have my VHS copy that I got in the late 80s/early 90s, too (but now have it on dvd & as a digital copy).
 Still watch it regularly.